Unilever PLC (UL) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Unilever PLC (NYSE: UL) Right Now?

-Unilever PLC (NYSE: UL) has a price-to-earnings ratio of 16.55x that is above its average ratio.
-Additionally, the 36-month beta value for UL is 0.44.
+The price-to-earnings ratio for Unilever PLC (NYSE: UL) is 16.27x, which is above its average ratio.
+Moreover, the 36-month beta value for UL is 0.45.
+Analysts have varying opinions on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 12 as “hold,” and 3 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now